West Huntspill Academy, New Road, West Huntspill, Highbridge, Somerset, TA9 3QE

 In Reading, children who have not completed the Read, Write Inc (RWI) programme will continue to have daily lessons, which will consist of speed sounds, reading, spelling words using Fred fingers and hold a sentence.
 Children will then read a RWI story which will involve learning story green words from the book and red words (these are tricky words that cannot be sounded out) and speedy green words.
 Children will work with partners to take it in turns to read the story and on the final day will have questions to answer about what they have read.
 This year we will be teaching RWI in sole colour groups across KS1 (Ash and Willow) i.e. a pink group, a blue group etc.

-All children will be doing whole class reading for a whole hour twice a week.
-Each lesson we will all have the same text and will be focusing on one of the six comprehension skills - making sense of what has been read, activating prior knowledge (what we already know that may help us to understand the text), word consciousness (understanding new vocabulary and meanings), predicting (what might happen based on what we already know or have read so far), summarising (main ideas from a paragraph/sequencing the story) and visualising (using pictures with new vocab or using illustrations from the story to gain meaning about the text).
-We will also focus on our reading fluency by listening to modelled reading by me (Miss Smith), choral reading (reading together as a class), echo reading and paired reading.
-The text we are reading this term is 'Stig of the Dump'.
+Children who have completed the RWI programme will be doing whole class reading for 30 minutes a day.
+Throughout the week we will do some reading fluency and focusing on comprehension skills - making sense of what has been read, activating prior knowledge (what we already know that may help us to understand the text), word consciousness (understanding new vocabulary and meanings), predicting (what might happen based on what we already know or have read so far), summarising (main ideas from a paragraph/sequencing the story) and visualising (using pictures with new vocab or using illustrations from the story to gain meaning about the text).
+We will not focus on all comprehension skills in one lesson.
+The first text we are reading is Stone Age boy by Satoshi Kitamura.

 Spelling, Grammar and Punctuation (SPAG)

 We are following the Spelling Shed scheme.
-Children who have finished RWI scheme will have daily SPAG lessons with 20 mins focusing on spelling and handwriting and 20 mins focusing on grammar and punctuation.
+Children who have finished RWI scheme will have daily Spelling and handwriting lessons.
+Grammar and Punctuation will be taught in Writing lessons.

 Maths

-In Maths our units this term are Fractions, Time, Money and Mass, Capacity and Temperature.
+In Maths our units this term are Place value and Addition and Subtraction

 Year 2